jaysylvester/citizen/README.md

         routes/
           article.js
       models/
-        article.js
-      views/
+        article.js    // Optional, name it whatever you want views/
         article.html  // The default view file name should match the controller name

 At least one route controller is required for a given URL, and a route controller's default view file must share its name.
+Models are optional.

 All views for a given route controller can exist in the `app/views/` directory, or they can be placed in a directory whose name matches that of the controller for cleaner organization: